teamfact/iot-sphero-racing/README.md

 # Introduction

-This is a git repository related to the a gamificated IoT use case using SAP technolgies.
+This is a git repository related to the a gamificated IoT showcasae using SAP technolgies.
 Please read the related [series of blog posts ](http://scn.sap.com/community/developer-center/cloud-platform/blog/2016/03/26/build-your-own-sphero-racing-iot-showcase-on-hcp) for a more detailed description of the various parts and overall architecture.
+There is also a [german version](http://www.teamfact.com/de/blog/2016/spielerische-iot-und-big-data-analyse/) available.

+This git repository is going to contain all the required source to code to rebuild and run the showcase.
-This git repository currently contains only the code described in the blog series and is being updated with every new post.
+Currently it only contains the code described in the blog series, but it will be updated in accordance with every new post.

 # /client

 The client contains the source code to control the Sphero and connect to the HCP IoT services.
-More information can be found in under [/client/readme](https://github.com/teamfact/iot-sphero-racing/blob/master/client/REAMDE.md).
+More information can be found in under [/client/README.md](https://github.com/teamfact/iot-sphero-racing/blob/master/client/REAMDE.md).

 # Set things up